Cecilia Payne-Gaposchkin: Personal life

 In her autobiography, Payne said that while in school she created an experiment on the efficacy of prayer by dividing her exams in two groups, praying for success only on one, the other one being a scientific control group.
 She achieved the higher marks in the latter group.
 Later on, she became an agnostic.

 In 1931, Payne became a United States citizen, so she held joint citizenship of both the UK and the US.
 On a tour through Europe in 1933, she met Russian-born astrophysicist Sergei Illarionovich Gaposchkin (1898-1984) in Germany.
 She helped him get a visa to the United States.
-They married in March 1934, settling in the historic town of Lexington, Massachusetts, a short commute from Harvard.
-Payne added her husband's name to her own, and the Payne-Gaposchkins had three children: Edward, Katherine, and Peter.
+They married in March 1934, settling in Lexington, Massachusetts, a short commute from Harvard.
+Payne added her husband's name to her own and the Payne-Gaposchkins had three children: Edward, Katherine, and Peter.
 Payne's daughter remembers her as "an inspired seamstress, an inventive knitter, and a voracious reader".
 Payne and her family were members of the First Unitarian Church in Lexington, where Cecilia taught Sunday school.
 She was also active with the Quakers.

 During the World War II years, work at the observatory was virtually stopped, but Payne and her husband continued, often taking their children with them to work.
 They lived in Lexington, while on a small farm they had near Townsend, a neighbour helped them raise pigs and poultry and to deliver meat and eggs to local markets.

 She died at her home in Cambridge, Massachusetts, on December 7, 1979, aged 79.
 Shortly before her death, Payne had her autobiography privately printed as The Dyer's Hand.
 It was reprinted later as, Cecilia Payne-Gaposchkin: An Autobiography and Other Recollections.

 Payne's younger brother, archaeologist Humfry Payne (1902–1936), who married author and film critic Dilys Powell, became director of the British School of Archaeology at Athens, where he died in 1936, aged 34.
 Payne's granddaughter, Cecilia Gaposchkin, is a professor of late medieval cultural history and French history at Dartmouth College, New Hampshire.

-Payne-Gaposchkin's children also became scientists: Katherine Haramundanis and Peter John Arthur Gaposchkin became astronomers, and Edward Michael Gaposchkin became a computer scientist and geologist.
+Payne-Gaposchkin's children also became scientists like their parents.
+Katherine Haramundanis and Peter John Arthur Gaposchkin became astronomers.
+Edward Michael Gaposchkin became a computer scientist and a geologist.